From the Cook

 Tips & Tricks (5)

-- Pre-Freeze Your Bananas Properly 🍌Slice bananas in half lengthwise, insert skewers, and freeze for at least 4 hours (or overnight) on a parchment-lined tray before coating to ensure they stay firmly intact during dipping.
+- Pre-Freeze Your Bananas Properly 🍌Freeze bananas for at least 4 hours or overnight on a parchment-lined tray before inserting skewers, ensuring they're completely solid so they won't slip or crumble when coating.

 Recipe Facts